-We packed up all the gear, said so long to our cat friends, and hit the road.
+We packed up the gear, said so long to our cat friends, and hit the road.
 We also changed back into regular clothes.
-Now that I’m thinking about it, though, a 75 kilometer bikini ride would have been the talk of Crete.
+Now that I’m thinking about it though, a 75 kilometer bikini ride would have been the talk of Crete.

 Riding back on the national road was fun, lots of smooth slow curves to speed through.
 When we got within view of Heraklion it was from a big rise, the road running right along the ocean.
 We were looking down the coast from an elevated vantage point and the city was etched into the rock some miles in front of us.
 I would have loved to get a photo but it was the highway and there weren’t any good places to stop.
 The shoulder is part of the road here.
 People pass whenever and wherever they want so most people drive with their passenger-side wheels over the white line to give everyone plenty of room.
-By the time we got back I was mentally labelling everyone who was driving fully in the lane a tourist.
+Everyone driving fully in the lane is a tourist.

 We returned the bikes to a lady we’d never met before.
 She asked us for our copies of the contract and to see the pictures we’d taken of the bike.
 This annoyed me.
 Those are our copies.
 You have your own copies, find them.
-And I’m not about to be accused of damaging the bike because there’s a scrape that doesn’t appear in the pictures I TOOK!
-I’m an asshole, I can’t be expected to take comprehensive pictures of everything!
-Everything went fine though.
+And I’m not about to be accused of damaging the bike because there’s a scrape that doesn’t appear in the pictures I TOOK.
+I’m an asshole, I can’t be expected to take comprehensive pictures of everything.
+Went fine though.
 Joe did the talking and we made it out of there.

 Checked back into our Airbnb from the first time we’d stayed here.
 We’d rebooked it.
 Felt like home.
 Didn’t need the tour.
 Already know the whole bathroom is a shower.
 Bird party was still happening, two days later.